RPullia/SpringJourney/e3-spring-serviceAndRepository/README.md

 Notice that we can also tag the service and repository class with the @Component annotation, SPring will not consider it as a mistake, anyway, is better to specify the exact purpose of the class.

+## Dependency Injection

+Dependency Injection is a fundamental aspect of the Spring framework, through which the Spring container “injects” objects into other objects or “dependencies”.
+Simply put, this allows for loose coupling of components and moves the responsibility of managing components onto the container.

 ## @Autowired